Coherent dynamics in soft-threshold integrate-and-fire networks: Results

-Beyond the instability of the first spatial mode, a stationary periodic bump solution exists (Fig.~\ref{fig:spatial}C).
-The bump profile has portions above and below threshold, corresponding to the active and inactive portions of the network.
-We therefore call this the local activity state (L).
-The sLIF network also exhibits local activity in a similar parameter regime (Fig.~\ref{fig:spatial}D), and the mean-field theory (\ref{fig:spatial}E, blue) gives a reasonable approximation to the activity of the spiking network (\ref{fig:spatial}E, black).
+Beyond the spatial instability \eqref{Turing}, the system supports a stationary periodic Turing pattern (Fig.~\ref{fig:spatial}C).
+The profile of the Turing pattern has portions above and below threshold, corresponding to the active and inactive portions of the network.
+We refer to this as the spatially patterned state (S).
+The sLIF network exhibits qualitatively similar spatial patterns (Fig.~\ref{fig:spatial}D,E).

-The Turing bifurcation is subcritical with a nearby fold of bump solutions.
-We used numerical continuation of the bump solution and determined the stability with numerical computation of eigenvalues for the mean-field linearization about the bump state (see Appendix \ref{sec: Numerical Methods}).
-An unstable branch of small-amplitude bump solutions emerges backward when the active state $v_+$ (Fig.~\ref{fig:spatial}F-H, purple) destabilizes through the Turing bifurcation as $E$ or $J_0$ decrease or $J_1$ increases (Fig.~\ref{fig:spatial}F-H, dashed black).
-The numerical continuation revealed that any completely supra-threshold bump solutions are unstable.
-When the minimum value of the unstable bump drops below threshold at $v=1$, it is shortly followed by the fold where it meets a stable branch of bump solutions.
+The Turing bifurcation is subcritical with a nearby fold of Turing patterns.
+We used numerical continuation of the Turing pattern and determined its stability by numerically computing eigenvalues of the mean-field linearization about the Turing pattern (Appendix \ref{sec: Numerical Methods}).
+An unstable branch of small-amplitude Turing patterns (Fig.~\ref{fig:spatial}F-H, dashed black) emerges backward when the active state $v_+$ (Fig.~\ref{fig:spatial}F-H, purple) destabilizes through the Turing bifurcation as $E$ or $J_0$ decrease or $J_1$ increases.
+The numerical continuation revealed that all completely supra-threshold Turing patterns are unstable.
+The minimum value of the unstable Turing pattern drops below threshold at $v=1$, it soon after meets a stable branch of Turing patterns at a fold.
 The stable branch extends off in both $J_0$ (Fig. \ref{fig:spatial}G) and $J_1$ (Fig. \ref{fig:spatial}H), but ends at a non-smooth Turing at $E=1$ when $v_+$ drops below threshold (Fig. \ref{fig:spatial}F).